-Course Code MG2DSCUST141 Course Overview In this course students are exposed to various Discrete and continuous Probability models and their applications in finance, industry, medicine, management, biostatistics etc. Students are introduced to bivariate and multivariate data sets and related visualization techniques.
-They study various techniques for relation analysis using correlation and regression, multiple correlation and multiple regression and their applications in real life.
-Semester 2 Cred lit 4 Total Student Learning Time Instructional hours for theory 48 Instructional hours for practical/lab work/field work 12 Pre-requisite Plus Two Mathematics/Statistics
+Course Code MG2DSCUST141 Course Overview In this course students are exp Probability models and their ap management, biostatistics etc. multivariate data sets and rela various techniques for relation multiple correlation and multiple life. oplications in final Students are intro ted visualization analysis using cor nce, industry, medicine, oduced to bivariate and techniques.
+They study relation and regression, Semester 2 Credit 4 Total Student Learning Time Instructional hours for theory 48 Instructional hours for practical/lab work/field work Pre-requisite Plus Two Mathematics/Statistics 1

-CO No. Expected Course Outcome Learning Domains PSO No. Upon completion of this course, students will be able to; 1 Students are aware of discrete probability models and their applications in statistical modelling U, A, C 1,2,3 2 Students are exposed to various continuous probability models and their applicationsin various contexts.
-They are aware of Central Limit Property and Laws of large numbers and their importance in real life contexts.
-U, A, C 1,,2,3,4, 5 3 Students are enabled to analyse relationships between variables using scatter diagrams, correlation coefficients andr egression analysis.
-A, E, S 1,2,3,4 4 Students have acquiredskillsinsolvingreal- worldproblemsthroughthe application of partial and multiple correlation & regressiontechniques in the case of more than E, An, S 1,2,3,6 two variables.
+CO No. Expected Course Outcome Learning Domains PSO No. Upon completion of this course, students will be able to; 1 Students are aware of discrete probability models and their U, A, C 1,2,3 applications in statistical modelling 2 Students are exposed to various continuous probability U, A, C 1,,2,3,4, models and their applications in various contexts.
+They are 5 aware of Central Limit Property and Laws of large numbers and their importance in real life contexts.
+3 Students are enabled to analyse relationships between A, E, S 1,2,3,4 variables using scatter diagrams, correlation coefficients andr egression analysis.
+4 Students have acquiredskillsinsolvingreal- E, An, S 1,2,3,6 worldproblemsthroughthe application of partial and multiple correlation ®ressiontechniques in the case of more than two variables.